 On the other hand, if this person is not even compatible with you as a friend and you’re not interested to stay in touch at all, then let him/her go.
 There’s no need to force something to happen.
 Think of it as a necessary step to attract more of the right people into your life.

 As for Ken, it’s quite possible that his hair loss will return as we recently agreed for him to stop taking the hair loss medication.
-That’s because I don’t think that it’s healthy to take any medication on an ongoing basis, especially if it’s voluntary as opposed to being medically required.
+That’s because I don’t think that it’s healthy to take any medication on an ongoing basis, especially if it’s voluntary vs. being medically required.
 Whether he loses his hair or not though, it doesn’t matter because balding or being bald is just a different look, just like having a lot of hair is another look.
-Either way, he’ll always be physically attractive to me. 🙂
+Either way, he’ll always be attractive to me. 🙂

 Much love to your love journey, and let me know how everything goes! 🙂